madickinson/Books-Read/2017-Books.md

  - Kirkpatrick, Sidney, and Charles Stransky. *Hitler’s Holy Relics: A True Story of Nazi Plunder and the Race to Recover the Crown Jewels of the Holy Roman Empire.* Unabridged edition.
 Minneapolis, Minn.: HighBridge Audio, 2010.
 Print.

  - Loconte, Joseph. *A Hobbit, a Wardrobe, and a Great War: How J.R.R.
 Tolkien and C.S.
 Lewis Rediscovered Faith, Friendship, and Heroism in the Cataclysm of 1914-1918.* Reprint edition.
 Place of publication not identified: Thomas Nelson, 2017.
 Print.

+ - Pigliucci, Massimo. *How to Be a Stoic: Using Ancient Philosophy to Live a Modern Life.* N.p., 2017.
+Print.

  - Popper, Nathaniel. *Digital Gold: Bitcoin and the Inside Story of the Misfits and Millionaires Trying to Reinvent Money.* Reprint edition.
 Harper Paperbacks, 2016.
 Print.